-The state uses an Electronic Visit Verification (EVV) system that is a front line auditing tool ensuring the integrity of the payments for services.
+- An automated phone monitoring system, Care Call, that is a front line auditing tool ensuring the integrity of the payments for services.
 This system links authorized service amounts to claim billing to ensure that over-billing for services is prevented.
 The system is also used to generate various reports used to do more in depth auditing on issues related to where services were performed, the time and duration of the service, whether or not a waiver participant received an authorized service, etc. CMS has indicated that this tool is a best practice for states to utilize in waiver management.